qsnake/gpaw/doc/devel/benchmarks.rst

 Goal
 ----

-It is known that gpaw puts a heavy load on the RAM memory subsystem.
+It is known that GPAW puts a heavy load on the RAM memory subsystem.
 This benchmark will test system's
 `memory bandwidth <http://en.wikipedia.org/wiki/Memory_bandwidth>`_.